 Caring for Our Common Home

-“At the same time, their prime location means these forests are vulnerable to deforestation,” explains Father Michael Conway, director of Salesian Missions.
+“At the same time, their prime location means these wetlands are vulnerable to deforestation,” explains Father Michael Conway, director of Salesian Missions.
 “That’s because developers want to make room for resorts, hotels and other projects.”

 The global shrimp farming industry, which generates substantial income in Thailand, also contributes to mangrove destruction.
 Not only do companies cut down mangrove trees to create shrimp pools, but certain industrialized processes—including the use of antibiotics and pesticides—pollute the forests, too.